hhru/frontik/docs/running.md

 where `config.file` must contain at least `app` parameter (see [Configuring Frontik](/docs/config.md)).

-You could launch your application using Frontik script as well:
+You could launch your application using `/usr/bin/frontik` script as well:

 ```shell
 /usr/bin/frontik --app=/path/to/application --config=/path/to/config.file